My Favourite Calligraphy Tools

 The most frequently asked question any calligrapher gets to their DMs is a frantic “what pen is this???”.
 There are so many tools and brush pens out there, so here’s a round-up of the supplies that I always have stocked in my home studio.

 Disclaimer: This supply list includes Amazon affiliate links.
 As an Amazon Associate I earn a small percentage from qualifying purchases, to support creating further resources like this one.
 Thanks a million!
 That being said, I will never suggest supplies that I do not personally use and fully recommend.

-I always recommend starting with a small-tipped brush pen when learning on your own, at a workshop or while using my Modern Calligraphy Downloadable Worksheets.
+I always recommend starting with a small-tipped brush pen when learning on your own, or at one of my virtual calligraphy workshops.
 Small-tipped pens are perfect for more traditional calligraphy, place cards, envelope addressing, and more.

 The Tombow Dual Brush Pen is the next step if you want to create larger, more colourful pieces.
 Just like the Fudenosuke, they’re water-based, which means you can even use them for watercolour projects (like watercolour place cards – tutorial to come!)